hashicorp/terraform-provider-tls/docs/resources/private_key.md

 page_title: "tls_private_key Resource - terraform-provider-tls"
 subcategory: ""
 description: |-
+  -> If the managed resource supports a write-only attribute for the private key (first introduced in Terraform 1.11), then the ephemeral variant of tls_private_key https://registry.terraform.io/providers/hashicorp/tls/latest/docs/ephemeral-resources/private_key should be used, when possible, to avoid storing the private key data in the plan or state file.
   Creates a PEM (and OpenSSH) formatted private key.
   Generates a secure private key and encodes it in PEM (RFC 1421) https://datatracker.ietf.org/doc/html/rfc1421 and OpenSSH PEM (RFC 4716) https://datatracker.ietf.org/doc/html/rfc4716 formats.
 This resource is primarily intended for easily bootstrapping throwaway development environments.
 ---

 # tls_private_key (Resource)

+-> If the managed resource supports a write-only attribute for the private key (first introduced in Terraform 1.11), then the ephemeral variant of [`tls_private_key`](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/ephemeral-resources/private_key) should be used, when possible, to avoid storing the private key data in the plan or state file.

 Creates a PEM (and OpenSSH) formatted private key.